-HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts Species at Risk (SAR) SAR managed through Natural Range of Variation approach: Species Canada Warbler; Blackthroated Green Warbler; Bay-Breasted Warbler; Cape May Warbler; Evening Grosbeak; Olive-sided Flycatcher; Yellow-banded Bumble Bee; Risk Potential for longterm, landscapelevel habitat alteration, as many of these species live in upland mesic habitat that is targeted for timber harvest.
-The principal approach to forest management and multispecies conservation is based on modelling forest harvesting strategies after natural disturbances, predominantly wildfire (see FMP p 12).
-The boreal forest is a fire-adapted system, and Al-Pac attempts to mimic the patterns of wildfire to maintain forest types and ages within the natural range of variation.
-Al-Pac research has investigated fire frequency, size, intensity and biotic response of historical fires, and they use these characteristics to guide the design of timber harvest areas and stand structure.
-Al-Pac and NFPL use a variety of harvest techniques, including following natural stand boundaries when designing harvest areas, using different shapes and sizes for harvest areas across the FMA area, leaving merchantable volume of trees in harvest areas, and using understory protection techniques in mixedwood stands to maintain the spruce understory.
-This approach is well-suited to landscape-level management of upland forest species that occur in the same ecosystems that Al-Pac and NFPL harvest; because every species has different specific habitat requirements, this approach based on maintaining the natural range of variation (NRV) should be capable of maintaining habitat for each species across meaningful time and space.
-Where appropriate for individual species, site-specific management prescriptions have also been developed.
-Training on identifying species at risk and their habitat is provided for relevant Al-Pac and NFPL team members and contractors, including layout crews and harvest operators.
-Compliance around protection of identified species at risk locations is monitored through field operational monitoring (FOMs); however, the reality is that most species at risk present will never be detected - either due to their cryptic nature, or only being active or detectable at specific times of day or year.
+HCV Attribut • • Ianagement Direction, Guidance Monitoring for Compliance, Schedule Forestr , Training or Communications Effectiveness and Status & Experts Species at Risk (SAR)SAR mar through N Range of Variation approach Species of Warbler; throated Warbler; Breasted Warbler; Breasted Warbler; May War Evening Grosbeal Olive-sid Flycatche Yellow-ba Bumble ERisk Potential term, lan- level hab alteration many of t species I upland m habitat th targeted timber hab Naturalspecies conserva harvesting strateg predominantly wil is a fire-adapted sCanadathe patterns of will sis a fire-adapted sCanadathe patterns of will within the natural GreenBlack-within the natural has investigated sGreenhas investigated sBay-response of histo characteristics to areas and stand sCapeareas and stand sbler;Al-Pac and NFPL including followin designing harves sizes for harvest merchantable vol Bee;for long- dscape- itatThis approach is management of u same ecosystems because every sp requirements, this inat is for arvest.for arvest.maintaining habit time and space.
+N also been develoTraining on identi provided for relev use a variety of harvest techniques, g natural stand boundaries when t areas, using different shapes and areas across the FMA area, leaving lume of trees in harvest areas, and protection techniques in mixedwood n the spruce understory. well-suited to landscape-level upland forest species that occur in the s that Al-Pac and NFPL harvest; becies has different specific habitat s approach based on maintaining the variation (NRV) should be capable of that for each species across meaningful Where appropriate for individual cific management prescriptions have Compliance around protection of identified species at risk locations is monitored through field operational monitoring (FOMs); however, the reality is that most species at risk present will never be detected - either due to their cryptic nature, or only being active or detectable at specific times of day or year.
 Therefore, landscape-level monitoring is the principal tool Al-Pac uses to assess species at risk.
-Monitoring of NRV management is done through: • updates to FMA area inventory - forest cover is the driver for habitat availability for all wildlife including SAR.
-Accurate inventory is necessary for habitat analysis. • recalculation of FMP analysis of wildlife habitat supply modelling - Age classes are targeted to fall within +/- 25% of the mean for old forest NRV class for each strata. • ensuring old forest is continuously present on the landscape.
+Monitoring of NRV management is done through: updates to FMA area inventory - forest cover is the driver for habitat availability for all wildlife including SAR.
+Accurate inventory is necessary for habitat analysis. recalculation of FMP analysis of wildlife habitat supply modelling - Age classes are targeted to fall within +/- 25% of the mean for old forest is continuously present on the landscape.
 All age classes are considered and balanced over long term.
-The variance target is based on landscape analysis by Al-Pac and D. Andison (literature is in the References) • GOA approval of direction • Ongoing research on NRV by Al-Pac.
-See Andison (Appendix 2, 2015 FMP) Compliance monitoring is ongoing ABMI monitoring is ongoing, with an Al-Pac report every 5 years For more information, contact Tom Habib
+The variance target is based on landscape analysis by Al-Pac and D. Andison (literature is in the References) GOA approval of direction Ongoing research on NRV by Al-Pac.
+See Andison (Appendix 2, 2015 FMP) Compliance monitoring is ongoing ABMI monitoring is ongoing, with an AI-Pac report every 5 years For more information, contact Tom Habib